 Replacement degree certificates can be issued in a new legal name.

 More information on this will be provided in the practice section of this guidance but Warwick’s policy states that options for title such as ‘Mx’ and ‘no title’ should be made available.
 Options for gender identity such as ‘other’ and ‘prefer not to say’ should also be included.

 All official university correspondence should use non-gendered terminology when referring to a group of individuals or an individual of unspecified gender identity.

 Standard sick pay or absence arrangements apply and the standard policy for medical appointments should also apply.
 Flexibility should be offered when academic commitments (including examinations and re-sits) need to be rearranged so the individual can attend medical appointments.
 If a sick note is required, it does not need to state the procedures.

-If a trans student must undergo a DBS check, the applicants are required to send details of their previous legal identity in separate correspondence, directly to the ‘sensitive casework team’.
+If a trans person must undergo a DBS check, the applicant is required to send details of their previous legal identity in separate correspondence, directly to DBS' ‘sensitive casework team’.

-Staff and students are encouraged to let the university know when their expectations are not being met.
-The feedback and complaints resolution policy is available here.
+Staff and students are encouraged to let the university know when their expectations are not being met via the routes set out in the feedback and complaints resolution policy.
 This includes inappropriate behaviour or treatment by a staff member, student or individual associated with the University as well as complaints about the level of service the University provides.